Cookie Run: Gameplay

-Main series
+List of games

 OvenBreak

-OvenBreak released 15 June 2009.
+OvenBreak released 12 June 2009.
 Since its release, it updated to OvenBreak 2 on 11 December 2012, but on 11 December 2013, it was announced that the game would be delisted from the Appstore.
 A separate title, OvenBreak Infinity, also released in September 2009.
 In late 2010, OvenBreak Infinity reached #1 on the iOS App Store in the United States in the "Top Free Apps" category.

 In Summer 2012, Skittles integrated its brand within OvenBreak as part of a sponsorship program through a new play mode, which featured Skittles in the gameplay and its home screen.

 Cookie Run (LINE and Kakao)

 Cookie Run released originally for KakaoTalk on 2 April 2013.
 It was Devsisters' first game under the Cookie Run IP.
 It later released for LINE on 29 January 2014 and the game has since seen over 114 million downloads.

 On 5 June 2018, the LINE version of Cookie Run shut down and was removed from the Google Play Store and the App Store.
+On April 2, 2023, Cookie Run celebrated its 10th anniversary, and on April 2, 2024, it resumed updates with a large-scale update for its 11th anniversary after an 8-year hiatus.
+Alongside the update, Cookie Run was added to the official Devsisters website game list, indicating that Cookie Run will continue its service once again.

 Cookie Run: OvenBreak

-Cookie Run: OvenBreak released globally (with the exception of China) on 27 October 2016.
-The game was originally titled 'Cookie Run 2' when Devsisters revealed their development of a sequel to Cookie Run in April 2015, which was planned to be launched globally by the second half of the year.
-On 27 September 2016, the game was released for soft-launch, now under the current name, in Canada, Australia, Hong Kong, the Philippines, the Netherlands, and Sweden on both Apple App Store and Google Play.
+Cookie Run: OvenBreak released globally (with the exception of China) on October 27, 2016.
+The game was originally titled Cookie Run 2 when Devsisters revealed their development of a sequel to Cookie Run in April 2015, which was planned to be launched globally by the second half of the year.
+On September 27, 2016, the game was released for soft-launch, now under the current name, in Canada, Australia, Hong Kong, the Philippines, the Netherlands, and Sweden on both Apple App Store and Google Play.

-In late-November 2018, Cookie Run: OvenBreak and Devsisters collaborated with Sanrio for a Hello Kitty event from 29 November to 19 December.